 }

 Finally, let’s get the motor to move!
 Now we will use the loop() method!
-Click outside of the } bracket that belonds to the init() method (it’s the curly bracket right below the last line we added).
-Here add public void loop() { and press enter.
+Make a new method with the header public void loop() {

 Inside the loop() method, we’re going to create an If/Else statement that will read the gamepad joysticks to move the motor!
 First write if (gamepad1.left_stick_y > 0) { and press enter.
 This line is checking to see if the y value of the left joystick on the gamepad is greater than 0, in other words, are you moving the joystick up?
-Again, you should get an error on the gamepad1, import the class it asks you too :)
+Again, you should get an error on the gamepad1, so import the class!

 Now we will add code to actually move the motor!
 Inside the if statement, add the line motor.setPower(1.0);.
 This line is setting the power of the motor variable to 1.
 But motor variable has been set to equal an actual real motor!
 Keep in mind, the .setPower() attribute requires a double to work, so make sure you provide a double and not an integer

 Now we have an issue though, if you ran this code and moved the joystick, the motor would never stop!
 This could be dangerous, especially if its on a big robot with way more than just 1 motor!
-On the same line as the ending } bracket of the if statement, add else { and press enter.
+Add an else { statement.
 This section will run if the above if statement isn’t met (as in, if the gamepad joy stick is less than or equal to 0 since that wouldn’t run the code inside the if statement).
 Inside the else section, add motor.setPower(0.0); (Notice how even zero’s have to have a “.0” in doubles!).
 This line sets the motor power to 0 if the joystick isn’t pushed forward.

 This should be your final code: